Learning Tractable Distributions Of Language Model Continuations: Learning to Look Ahead

 \subsubsection{Structured Sparsity}

 The main parameter controlling the expressivity of an HMM is its \emph{hidden size}, the number of states of each latent variable.
 Specifically, for any index $t$ an HMM forms a Markov chain $X_{< t} \to Z_t\to X_{\ge t} $, and so any dependence of the continuation on the context must `flow through' the latent state.
 Indeed, we can show that the \emph{logarithm} of the hidden size is an upper bound on the mutual information between the context and continuation.
-Denoting the mutual information between $A$ and $B$ by $I(A;B)$, the entropy of $A$ by $H(A)$, and the support of $A$ by $\text{supp}(A)$, we have the following. \begin{proposition} For any Markov chain $X_{< t} \to Z_t\to X_{\ge t} $, we have

-\( I(X_{<t};X_{\ge t})\le H(Z_t)\le \log |\text{supp}\,(Z_t)|. \) \end{proposition} This bound (proven in \Cref{app:proofs}) holds regardless of the encoder $p(z_t|x_{<t})$ or decoder $p(x_{\ge t}|z_t)$, i.e., it holds for standard HMMs as well as neural-encoded HMMs.
+Denoting the mutual information between $A$ and $B$ by $I(A;B)$, the entropy of $A$ by $H(A)$, and the support of $A$ by $\text{supp}(A)$, we have the following. \begin{proposition} For any Markov chain $X_{< t} \to Z_t\to X_{\ge t} $, we have \( I(X_{<t};X_{\ge t})\le H(Z_t)\le \log |\text{supp}\,(Z_t)|. \) \end{proposition} This bound (proven in \Cref{app:proofs}) holds regardless of the encoder $p(z_t|x_{<t})$ or decoder $p(x_{\ge t}|z_t)$, i.e., it holds for standard HMMs as well as neural HMMs.
 Although Proposition \ref{prop:latent-bottleneck} provides a strong motivation for increasing the hidden size $H$ to improve the model's capacity, the number of parameters in an HMM with dense transition and emission matrices grows quadratically in hidden size.
 Therefore, we also consider using Monarch matrices \citep{dao2022monarch}, structured matrices that require polynomially fewer parameters in the hidden size yet can still express complex, high-rank matrices, which have been used for scaling tractable models \citep{ZhangICML25}.
-Monarch matrices for the transition and emission matrices in an HMM use a combined $O(h^{3/2}+h^{1/2}V)$ set of parameters, giving a single-step complexity of $\tau=O(h^{3/2}+h^{1/2}V)$.
+Monarch matrices for the transition and emission in an HMM use $O(H^{3/2}+H^{1/2}V)$ parameters, yielding a single-step complexity of $O(H^{3/2}+H^{1/2}V)$.